-Coming into force in January 2005, the TAFTA - Thailand Australia Free Trade Agreement was designed to stimulate increased two-way trade between Australia and Thailand.
-It was also to improve business mobility, increase transparency, fuel investments and promote cooperation in several arenas.
+Coming into force in January 2005, the TAFTA - Thailand Australia Free Trade Agreement was designed to stimulate and increase two-way trade between Australia and Thailand.
+It was also designated to improve business mobility, increase transparency, enhance fuel investments and promote cooperation in several arenas.
 The areas of cooperation targeted in this agreement include competition policies, customs procedures, government procurement and intellectual property protection.

-Besides the elimination of the tariffs, there are a number of other key benefits to businesses under the terms of the Thailand-Australia Free Trade Agreement.
-The agreement provides for more open access to the services market in Thailand by Australian companies, as well as a commitment to the future liberalization of two-way services trade.
+Besides the elimination of the tariffs, there are a number of other key benefits to businesses operating under the terms of the Thailand-Australia Free Trade Agreement.
+The agreement provides more open access to the service markets in Thailand by Australian companies, as well as a commitment to the future liberalization of two-way services trade.
 Australian investors now have greater access to opportunities in Thailand, with majority Australian shareholding permitted in certain business sectors, such as construction services, maritime cargo services, mining operations, restaurants and hotels, and others listed in the agreement.

 Rights of Australian direct investors are protected, such as the right to transfer their funds out of Thailand when they wish, as well as the right to seek the impartial resolution of any dispute that may arise with Thai authorities in relation to their investments.

-A Free Trade Agreement allows for the trading many products that might be difficult to come by in Thailand due to a lack of natural resources or the climate.
-Some raw materials are traded with, including raw and tanned hides, mineral ore, oil, etc. Other products that are commonly traded between Thailand and Australia include processed foods, pick-up trucks, some dairy products, meat products, rubber products, pineapple juice, and canned pineapple.
+The Free Trade Agreement allows to trade many products that might be difficult to come by in Thailand due to either lack of natural resources or the climate.
+These raw materials include raw and tanned hides, mineral ore, oil, etc. Other products that are commonly traded between Thailand and Australia comprise processed foods, pick-up trucks, certain dairy products, meat products, rubber products, pineapple juice, and canned pineapple.
 These are the goods imported to Thailand regularly.

-A Free Trade Agreement maintains the competitive international marketplace and sound economic cooperation between two countries.
+A Free Trade Agreement maintains a competitive international marketplace and sound economic cooperation between two countries.
 It enhances export opportunities and opens up a world of new investment opportunities.

 Foreign affairs between two countries with a Free Trade Agreement are often easier, government tariffs on imports are lower, it is much easier to move goods across international borders, and economic cooperation is strong.
 It is even easier for people from a Free Trade Agreement country to obtain work permits in Thailand under some circumstances.